The Modular Renderer is a set of C++ classes and functions, which provide a superset of the functionality previously found in the RT raytracer.

 On SunOS, I expect I'd either use the SUNWspro CC, or g++.

-On Windows, I use Visual Studio 2008, but 2005 should work.
+On Windows, I use Visual Studio 2013, but with some tweaking of compiler versions, 2008 and 2005 should work.

 On OS/2, I use to use IBM VisualAge C/C++ 3.0, with CTC306, CTD302 and CTU304 fixes.